Azure/azure-sdk-for-java/sdk/purview/azure-analytics-purview-sharing/swagger/README.md

       from: "ReceivedShares_Delete",
       to: "ReceivedShares_DeleteReceivedShare",
       from: "ReceivedShares_ListAttached",
-      to: "ReceivedShares_GetAllAttachedReceivedShares",
+      to: "ReceivedShares_ListAttachedReceivedShares",
       from: "ReceivedShares_ListDetached",
-      to: "ReceivedShares_GetAllDetachedReceivedShares",
+      to: "ReceivedShares_ListDetachedReceivedShares",
       from: "ShareResources_List",
-      to: "ShareResources_GetAllShareResources"
+      to: "ShareResources_ListShareResources"
     ]
 ```